December 11, 2024 | Mark Paradies

 4. Root cause analysis

-First, the plan ….
-To improve, you need a plan.
+First, the plan … To improve, you need a plan.
 It should be written, measurable, and sponsored by senior management.
 The sponsor (senior management) must believe in continuous improvement of the improvement program.
-The sponsor need to see the plan as their plan.
+The sponsor needs to see the plan as their plan.
 If the plan is their plan, they will pay attention!

 Sponsorship

 Why is getting sponsorship difficult?
-Because management has limited attention.
-A limited number of “silver bullets.”
-They must pay attention to the most recent crisis, plus the current hot topic.
+Because management has limited attention—a limited number of “silver bullets.”
+They must pay attention to the most recent crisis and the current hot topic.
 Plus, there are always budget troubles and production snafus to worry about.
-And what about the latest government regulation or mandate.
+And what about the latest government regulation or mandate?

 Their crisis focus keeps them from being proactive and focusing on long-term improvement.
 They may forget what’s important, proving the saying: